Corded vs Cordless Router [Differences You Must Know!]

 The most significant difference between corded and cordless routers is the power source.
 Corded routers plug into an electrical outlet and provide consistent, uninterrupted power as long as the tool is plugged in.
 This makes them ideal for large, extended routing tasks where runtime is not a concern.

 Cordless routers operate on rechargeable lithium-ion battery packs.
 Runtime is limited per charge, requiring batteries be charged when depleted.
-However, cordless routers provide greater portability and maneuverability since there is no cord.
+However, cordless routers provide greater portability and flexibility since there is no cord.
 Runtime varies based on battery capacity.

 Torque and Speed Control